arangodb/docs/3.11/analyzers.md

 ------------------

 There is a set of built-in Analyzers which are available by default for convenience and backward compatibility.
-They can not be removed.
+They cannot be removed.

 The `identity` Analyzer has no properties and the `frequency` and `norm` features.
 The Analyzers of type `text` all tokenize strings with stemming